 Remote nursing jobs are becoming increasingly popular, thanks to technology making healthcare more accessible.
 Along with the need for positions to become virtual, and the COVID-19 pandemic highlighting the role of nurses, more nurses are using their skills in work-from-home positions.
-Here are a few remote nursing jobs that allow you to use your skills and experience from the comfort of your home.
+Here are some online nursing jobs that allow you to use your skills and experience from the comfort of your home.

 With more people choosing to stay home, telehealth is on the rise.
 Telehealth nurses provide remote nursing care for patients using telecommunication such as phone, video, or messaging.
 They monitor health concerns, triage patients, and guide patients on seeking emergency care or making an in-person appointment with their provider.

 Telehealth nurses use remote patient monitoring to assess and evaluate patients.
 Sometimes this involves reading devices that measure and wirelessly transmit readings such as blood glucose, blood pressure, heart rate, weight, or blood glucose.
 Remote patient monitoring often replaces routine visits to providers.
 And because telehealth nurses have easy access to the patient’s vital health information, there is more contact between the patient and the nurse.
 The nurse can answer questions and educate the patient on how to care for themselves properly.
 Frequent contact and proper education also result in fewer hospital readmissions and allow the patient to manage their condition adequately.

 For patients who live in underserved areas, it can be challenging to receive health care services.
 Telenursing can help bridge the gap and allow patients to have access to care from their homes.